helloItIsThomas/Interactive-Resume-01/DEVLOG.md

 # Dev Log

-### implemented phase amount in Section.kt incorrectly, needs to be fixed
+### implemented adsr tracker in a way that is probably good enough